MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

-   In order to avoid pathologies in the even extension of the reference signal, we will select the left and right ends (yellow vertical bars) of the horizontal window either in two maxima of the respiratory patern, or in two minima.
+   In order to avoid pathologies in the even extension of the reference signal, we will select the left and right ends (yellow vertical bars) of the horizontal window either in two maxima of the respiratory pattern, or in two minima.
    You can zoom with the loop to click precisely.

    In the case of cardiac binning,